jsnbly/milestone4/Readme.md

 me access to my s3 bucket this allowed me to check all static files so images
 and css are collected correctly when running collectstatic command.

+Automated testing was used by adding to tests.py in individual applications
+as an example of this threeshop tests.py shows how automated testing can be used
+to add a Product to the shop.
+Along with Travis this kind of testing would allow
+the project to grow larger and keep the main business logic working easily.

+W3 Validators for HTML and CSS was used to try and keep the code clean and valid

+Along with the above extensive manual testing for resposiveness using chrome
+developer tools was done to make sure all users will have a similar experience
+no matter what device they view the site on  .

 ## Deployment
 To deploy this project I used Heroku for hosting the Application, Amazon
 Web Services S3 Bucket was used to host the static files for the project
-a PostgresDB hosted on Heroku was used to handle the Database requiremnts
+a PostgresDB hosted on Heroku was used to handle the Database requirements
 Below is a run down of the deployment stages.

 ### Local Deployment: